-INX Media case: Supreme Court to hear Chidambaram's bail plea today
+INX Media case: SC issues notice to ED on Chidambaram's bail plea

-New Delhi, Nov 20: The Supreme Court on Wednesday is likely to take up the bail plea of senior Congress leader P Chidambaram in the INX Media money-laundering case.

-The senior Congress leader approached the apex court challenging the judgment of the Delhi High Court denying him bail in the case.
+New Delhi, Nov 20: The Supreme Court on Wednesday issued notice to Enforcement Directorate on the petition filed by former Union Finance Minister P Chidambaram the judgment of the Delhi High Court denying him bail in the INX Media money-laundering case.

+The SC bench headed by Justice Banumathi has posted the case next on November 26.

+Appearing for Chidambaram, Senior Advocates Kapil Sibal and Dr A M Singhvi submitted that he had been under custody for past 91 days.

 On Monday, newly-sworn-in Chief Justice of India S A Bobde, ordered the listing of the bail plea before an appropriate bench today.